 As a result of conducting its business through its Group Companies, Atrium's ability to pay interest and/or principal under debt instruments, and on any other of its financial obligations, depends on the earnings and cash flow of the Group Companies and their ability to pay dividends to Atrium or to advance or repay loans to it or pay interest thereon.
 Other contractual and legal restrictions applicable to the Group Companies could also limit Atrium's ability to obtain cash from Group Companies.
-In particular, the continuing spread of the COVID-19 pandemic and the related government-imposed trading restrictions in response to the COVID-19 pandemic has had a negative impact on the cash flow of the Group and could adversely affect its ability to pay interest when it falls due.
+In particular, the continuing spread of the COVID-19 pandemic and the related government-imposed restrictions has had a negative impact on the cash flow of the Group and could adversely affect its ability to pay interest when it falls due.